scotthmccoy/scotthmccoy.github.io/_posts/2021-11-09-best-practices-should-functions-throw-or-return-a-result.md

 ---

 It's generally better practice to return a `Result` rather than  `throw` an error.
 The reason for this is **Strongly Typed Errors**.
-For example, compare the following which uses throws:
+For example, compare the following which uses `throws`:

 ```
 func foo<T: Decodable>() throws -> T {